miller-research/strategy-game/README.md

 # Center City Strategy Game

 This repository contains materials for instructors administering the _Center City Strategy Game_.
-Instructions for the game can be found in the book _Short Games and Active Learning in Political Science: Beating the Clock_ (Routledge, Forthcoming 2025).
+Instructions for the game can be found in the book _Beating the Clock: The Power of Short Games and Active Learning in the Political Science Classroom_ (Routledge, Forthcoming 2025).

 ## Gameboard Template